Skip to main content

 How It Works

-Dashboard Configuration
+Console Configuration

 Redirect URI Management

-1. Open your application in the dashboard.
+1. Open your application in the Console.

 2. Navigate to Developer settings and add each redirect URI you expect to use (production, staging, mobile deep links, etc.).